ChiefChippy2/Vocab-Bot-V2/README.md

  3. Fail-safe : The bot will not freeze on a word.
 # How do I use it?

-Go to https://vocabulary.com/lists/ and watch netflix for 3 hours while the magic operates!
+Go to a spelling bee and watch netflix for 3 hours while the magic operates!
 Also : This won't count in your class overall score I believe.
 P.S - your computer might be laggy.

 # How to use it